 Capacitor discharge welding

-This extremely fast temperature raise in the welding zone heats it up before the heat can dissolve.
-This prevents the heat to reach other parts of the part.
-Just after a few milliseconds the weld is finished without heating up the surrounding area.
-This effect is responsible for all advantages and possibilities of the CD welding.
+The rapid temperature rise heats the welding zone before the heat can dissipate, thus preventing the areas around the weld from heating up.
+After just a few milliseconds, the projection is welded.
+This effect is responsible for all the advantages and possibilities of CD welding.

 This enables safe welding of high-strength steels and a wide variety of material combinations, including highly conductive welding partners of different dimensions.

 The welding force parameter and the resetting of the welding system are other important parameters of capacitor welding machines.